 Light: your secret weapon

-Britain’s generally narrow building plots often mean your only options are to extend up or back — an inexact science that can create darker rooms at the centre of your newly extended property.
+Britain’s generally narrow building plots often mean your only options are to extend up or back — an inexact science that can create darker rooms at the center of your newly developed property.
 This can be perfectly counteracted by installing strategically-placed roof windows.
 These can let in twice as much daylight as vertical windows of the same size and work efficiently to make your new space feel larger and more welcoming.
-Architectural designer Charlie Luxton demonstrates the immediate difference they can make demonstration using a simple cardboard structure.
+Architectural designer Charlie Luxton demonstrates the immediate difference they can make a demonstration .

-Retroactively installing roof windows is also an affordable way to remedy gloomy rooms created by previous owners’ extensions.
-It could also be a good way to boost the value of your property without needing to take down walls and redecorate.
+Retroactively installing roof windows is an affordable way to remedy gloomy rooms created by previous owners’ extensions.
+It could also be a good way to boost your property’s value without needing to remove walls and redecorate.

 Related Articles :

 - Sydney is the world’s best city for retirees, report claims

 - WHAT THE WORLD’S POPULATION WILL LOOK LIKE IN 2050: BY THE NUMBERS

 - WhatsApp just changed its mind about BLOCKING your old phone from the latest updates

 - Wayne Rooney: England captain to quit internationals after 2018 World Cup

 - Dubai opens the world’s largest indoor theme park